prkumar/uplink/docs/source/user/quickstart.rst

 Response and Error Handling
 ===========================

-Uplink offers two decorators for registering callbacks:
+Sometimes, you need to validate a response before it is returned or even calculate a new return value from the response.
+Or, you may need to handle errors from the underlying client before they reach your users.

+With Uplink, you can address these concerns by registering a callback with one of these decorators: :class:`~uplink.response_handler` and :class:`~uplink.error_handler`.

-- :class:`response_handler` registers a callback to intercept responses before they are returned (or deserialized).
+:class:`~uplink.response_handler` registers a callback to intercept responses before they are returned (or deserialized):
-- :class:`error_handler` registers a callback to handle an exception thrown by the underlying HTTP client (e.g., :mod:`requests`).

-For example, we can use a response handler to return whether or not a request was successful:

 .. code-block:: python

-    def is_ok(response):
+    def raise_for_status(response):
-        """Return whether or not the response was successful.""" return 200 <= response.status <= 299
+        """Checks whether or not the response was successful.""" if 200 <= response.status <= 299:
+            raise UnsuccessfulRequest(response.url)

+        # Pass through the response.
+        return response

     class GitHub(Consumer):
-        @response_handler(is_ok)
-        @json
+        @response_handler(raise_for_status)
         @post("user/repo")
         def create_repo(self, name: Field):
             """Create a new repository."""

-Similarly, functions decorated with :py:class:`error_handler` are registered error handlers.
-When applied to a request method, these handlers are invoked when the underlying HTTP client fails to execute a request:
+:class:`~uplink.error_handler` registers a callback to handle an exception thrown by the underlying HTTP client
+(e.g., :class:`requests.Timeout`):

 .. code-block:: python